challenge-project/challenge-doc/working-with-relations.md

 ***
 ```

-You can get environment info from `MapInfo.Environment` To start reading the actual relation set, definitely the best way of doing this is with `foreach`:
+You can get environment info from `MapInfo.Environment` To start reading the actual relation set, definitely, the best way of doing this is with `foreach`:

 ```php
 ***Main***